How to Create a Stunning WordPress Gallery (In 2 Steps)

 If you find that the upload process is taking too long, you might want to cancel it and optimize your WordPress images in the gallery before putting them up on your website.
 Keep in mind that high-resolution graphics tend to look better, but they will load more slowly.
 In most cases, you should be able to compress them without affecting their quality – a process called ‘image optimization’.

 There are a lot of WordPress plugins you can use to optimize your images automatically, as well as simple browser-based services such as TinyPNG:

-Now that all of your images are ready, either find the page where you want to place the gallery and open it using the WordPress editor or simply create a new page.
+Now that all of your images are ready, find the page where you want to place the gallery and open it using the WordPress editor.
+Alternatively, create a new page for it.

 Adding the gallery to the page is very simple.
-All you have to do is locate your cursor where you want to place the gallery within the editor, and then click on the Add Media button at the top:
+All you have to do is locate your cursor where you want to place the gallery within the editor, click the Add block button, and then choose the Gallery block.